afuhflynn/Python_crash_course/Lesson3/NOTES.md

 #### Exponential and logarithmic and factorial operations

-In this case, we can either **import the pi, log10 or log and factorial from math module functions in built into python** Or we write the code manually **For convenience purposes, we will make use of the in-built functions and write the code manually in advance topics (loops, conditionals)**
+In this case, we can either use in-built python modules Or we write the code manually

+- **import the pi, log10 or log and factorial from math module functions in built into python**

+- **For convenience purposes, we will make use of the in-built functions and write the code manually in advance topics (loops, conditionals)**

 ```python
 from math import pi, log10, factorial # Inbuilt functions in the python math module